-ANIMAL DAY CARE - An establishment that provides daily pet care without overnight boarding.
-For purposes of this Chapter, an animal day care may include grooming services but shall not include KENNELS, ANIMAL SHELTERS, VETERINARIANS OR VETERANIARIAN HOSPITALS.
+ANIMAL DAY CARE -- An establishment that provides daily pet care without overnight boarding.
+For purposes of this Chapter, an animal day care may include grooming services but shall not include "kennels", "animal shelters," "veterinary clinics" or "animal hospitals."

 ANIMAL SHELTER -- Any structure or property that, houses stray, abandoned or owner-surrendered animals, except for fish, for impoundment purposes for future disposition including redemption, adoption, sale, or disposal.
 This use may include facilities for the destruction and disposal of animals.
 Foster home sites and mobile adoption sites may be utilized in the operation of the animal shelter.
+For purposes of this Chapter, the term "animal shelter" shall not include "kennels," "veterinary clinics" or "animal hospitals."